harding/old-docs-history-bitcoin.org/en/developer-guide.md

 <!-- TODO: check: 50 KB or 50 KiB?
 Not that transactors care... -->

-By default, miners reserve 50 KB of each block for high-priority transactions which spend millibits that haven't been spent for a long time.
+By default, miners reserve 50 KB of each block for [high-priority transactions][]{:#term-high-priority-transactions}{:.term} which spend millibits that haven't been spent for a long time.
 The remaining space in each block is allocated to transactions based on their fee per byte, with higher-paying transactions being added in sequence until all of the available space is filled.